Heartbeat (2PM song): Reception and legacy

 "Heartbeat" initially saw mixed reception due to its experimental sound and "zombie" concept, with responses ranging from "novel" and "refreshing" to "strange" and "difficult to understand".
 Furthermore, netizens commented on how the storytelling of the song, along with the entire album 01:59PM, seemed to be a metaphor for the group without former member Jaebeom.

-However, the song quickly grew popular due to its choreography featuring multiple "point dances" and physical stunts that have often been covered or parodied on TV music programs and variety shows such as Running Man and Family Outing.
+However, the song quickly grew popular due to its choreography featuring multiple "point dances" and physical stunts that have often been covered by other groups or parodied on TV music programs and variety shows such as Family Outing and Running Man.
 Examples include the opening sequence of Taecyeon pantomiming a pulsating heart in his hand, only to have his head pushed away by Chansung; the point dance of emphasizing a heartbeat with a hand to the chest; and the human pyramid formation at the end of the song.
 "Heartbeat" was also known for having different choreographed endings focused on a different member each performance, such as 2PM's hallmark acrobatic flips or ripping shirts open.
 The latter was an uncommon practice for K-pop idols at the time and solidified 2PM's image of masculinity and sex appeal.

 "Heartbeat" is often considered 2PM's signature song for its impact in South Korean pop culture.
 In 2010, the song won a Bonsang Award at the Cyworld Digital Music Awards.
-In 2016, "Heartbeat" was voted as the eleventh best K-pop boy group song in the past 20 years in a poll involving 2,000 people by South Korean magazine Dong-a Ilbo, web magazine Idology, and research company M Brain.
-In 2021, Melon and Seoul Shinmun placed "Heartbeat" at number 35 on their list of the Top 100 K-pop Masterpieces as determined by thirty-five music critics and industry experts.
+In 2016, "Heartbeat" was voted as the eleventh best male idol song in the past 20 years in a poll involving 2,000 people by South Korean magazine Dong-a Ilbo, web magazine Idology, and research company M Brain.
+In 2021, Melon and Seoul Shinmun placed "Heartbeat" at number 35 on their list of the top 100 K-pop songs of all time as determined by thirty-five music critics and industry experts.
+MBC Radio director Son Han-seo praised the song for being able to invoke "intense emotions akin to watching a heart-wrenching movie", as well as the theatricality of the group's performances of the song.